susannaopal/flashcards-game/README.md

 - Node
 - ATOM

+# GIPHY

 # Setup Instructions
-- To play:
+* To play:

 # Install
 - Open command line on user terminal
 - Clone into terminal use: `` git@github.com:susannaopal/flashcards-game.git ``
 - After cloning down, enter ``npm install `` into the terminal command line
 - Then enter into the game's director using: ``cd flashcards-starter ``